UAE: Delays in deliveries prompt shoppers to buy from brick-and-mortar outlets

 Freight rates have been rising since attacks exacerbated and rates are expected to rise further in the coming weeks.
 Credit rating agency Ind-Ra has projected another 25-30 per cent increase in freight and forwarding costs with a more severe impact on agriculture, textiles and other FMCG goods.

-Anum Noor, a UAE resident, said shipping from European countries is a challenge as it takes a longer period to reach buyers here.
+Anum Noor, a UAE resident, said shipping from European countries is a challenge as it takes longer to reach buyers here.

 “I placed orders for herbal products from European e-commerce websites twice and goods were delivered after three to four weeks.
 So I stopped ordering goods from there now,” said Noor.